matplotlib/matplotlib/doc/users/dflt_style_changes.rst

   mpl.style.use('classic')

+Note that to revert the position of tick labels, you need in addition to set the rcParams `ytick.alignment` to "center".

 See :ref:`customizing-with-matplotlibrc-files` for details about how to persistently and selectively revert many of these changes.

 .. contents:: Table of Contents
    :depth: 2